 It is not clear how this giant pit was formed.
-May be this sinkhole was formed by collapse of giant cave room.
-It is possible that this cave room was not as large as current sinkhole and that sinkhole was later enlarged by two streams which enter it.
+Maybe this sinkhole was formed by the collapse of a giant cave room.
+It is possible that this cave room was not as large as a current sinkhole and that sinkhole was later enlarged by two streams which enter it.

 Here is located also Teiq Cave – very impressive cave with six chimneys – openings in the ceiling.
 In earlier times this giant cave was used by local people as a shelter.
 Both cave and sinkhole can be visited by tourists.

 Teiq sinkhole is included in the following list:

 - Taiq Sinkhole.
 Lilian en Jan Schreurs Homepage. (excellent source of information about Oman – highly recommended!)
 Accessed on August 5, 2010

 |Where is located?||Asia, Oman, Dhofar Governorate, 57 km NEE from Salalah, north from Tawi Atair|